 All the results presented here are well-known, but scattered over several books.
-At the end of this document a few useful references are listed; they are the main sources used in the preparation of these notes (see also those mentioned in Remark 3.21).
+At the end of this document a few useful references are listed; they are the main sources used in the preparation of these notes (see also those mentioned in Remark 5.23).
 [CJ77] is classical book that describes very clearly and succinctly many kinds of wave phenomena, developing both physical intuition and mathematical formalism; [BK00] is similar in spirit but more advanced and up to date.
-[Ihl98] describes in detail Helmholtz BVPs and their discretisation with the finite element method.
+[Ih198] describes in detail Helmholtz BVPs and their discretisation with the finite element method.
 Several Helmholtz (and Maxwell) BVPs and the corresponding boundary integral equations (BIEs) are analysed in mathematically rigorous way in [CK1, §3], [CK2, §1-3], [Néd01, §2-3].
+[SS11] is a comprehensive and mathematically-oriented textbook on the BEM for elliptic PDEs, including Helmholtz.
 [Spence14] is a survey of several variational formulations for Helmholtz and Laplace BVPs, the corresponding BIEs and the numerical methods for their discretisation; it is a very clear introduction to Helmholtz problems and the related literature.
-The lecture notes [Sayas15] and [Sayas06] are very good introductions to BIEs for Laplace and Helmholtz equations, respectively, and their discretisations with the boundary element method (BEM).
+The lecture notes [Sayas15] and [Sayas06] are very good introductions to BIEs for Laplace and Helmholtz equations, respectively, and their discretisations with the boundary element method.
+Section 2 of [CGLS12] is devoted to the BIE formulation of 2D Dirichlet-Helmholtz problems (precisely those we will mostly focus on); the rest of the article analyses in detail a special class of BEM for the same problems.
+The book [SBH19] is an excellent PDE textbook: it is written with applications to numerical methods in mind and it includes a detailed analysis of the Helmholtz equation.